California Mileage Reimbursement: Labor Code 2802 Basics

 If you are a business owner or a manager operating in California, then understanding California mileage reimbursement laws is imperative.
 As with any other law, it can initially seem confusing.
 But don’t worry - we have you covered!

-We’ve dived deep into California labor code 2802 and mileage reimbursement to bring you the essential data to stay compliant and treat your teams with the respect they deserve.
-And we’ve done so in everyday and easy-to-understand language, so nothing remains unclear.
+We dove deep into California Labor Code 2802 and mileage reimbursement to bring you the essential data to stay compliant and treat your teams with the respect they deserve.
+And we’ve done so in everyday easy-to-understand language, so nothing remains unclear.

 Let’s start!